unm-historiography/metahistory/essays/enlightenment/enlightenment-historiography.md

 ---
 layout: default
-title: Enlightenment & Historiography
+title: Enlightened Historiography
+author: Mary Phibbs and Zakery R Muñoz
 date: 2016-11-08 00:00:00
-author: Mary Phibbs and Zakery R Muñoz
 ---
-# Enlightened Historiography

-## _"Enlightenment is man's release from his self-incurred immaturity."_
+_"Enlightenment is man's release from his self-incurred immaturity."_

 <p class="abstract">The Enlightenment witnessed thinkers who used reason to critique the established structures of society.
 This criticism was also applied to the study of history.
 History of the Enlightenment cannot be understood without a fundamental understanding of philosophical concepts of the time.
 In this article Enlightenment thought and its effect on the study of history are examined.</p>